-I am a Research Fellow at the Digit research centre and will be investigating how new digital technologies and AI are changing the world of work.
+I am a Lecturer in Organisational Behaviour and a Researcher at the Digit research centre where my research investigates how new digital technologies and AI are changing the world of work.

 Prior to joining the centre I worked for a number of years at the Institute for Employment Studies (IES) and the Warwick Institute for Employment Research (IER) where my research focused on Higher Education, employment, the graduate labour market and, more recently, the impact of new technologies, digitalisation and AI on work.